 The pH level of a swimming pool; what is this really?
 It is actually the measure of how acidic or how basic the water is in your swimming pools.
 The level of the pH balance for a swimming pool is very essential to its overall water chemistry.
 Therefore it is vitally important that you learn how to test and adjust it.

 This pool balancing factor is one of the most important element in swimming pool water chemistry.

-The pH levels for swimming pools are measured on a scale that ranges from 0 to 14.
+The pH levels for swimming pools are measured on a pH scale that ranges from 0 to 14.

-This range will keep your pools/spas slightly alkaline and it is the most comfortable range for the eyes of your human swimmers.
+This range will keep your swimming pools and spas slightly alkaline and it is the most comfortable range for the eyes of your human swimmers.
 The truth of the matter is that these ranges will also provide optimum use of the free chlorine content in your pools; thus giving your swimming pool optimum sanitation.

-Whenever the pH of your swimming pool or spa drops too low, the water will become very acidic.
+Whenever the pH level of your swimming pool or spa drops too low, the water will become very acidic.
 When this happens, the water tends to corrode or etch anything that it comes in contact with.
-Generally water that is acidic will be under-saturated or very hungry.
+Generally, water that is acidic will be under-saturated or very hungry.
 This means that it will seek out something to dissolve and combine with.